dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 ### Compilation
 The baseline compiler uses the [MacroAssembler](https://github.com/dinfuehr/dora/blob/master/src/masm/mod.rs#L28) to generate machine code.
 All differences between different Instruction Set Architectures (ISAs) are handled by the MacroAssembler.
-Dora can generate machine-code for x86_64 and since about two weeks also for AArch64.
+Dora can generate machine-code for x86_64 and  AArch64.
-Adding other platforms should be possible without touching the baseline compiler.
+Adding other ISAs should be possible without touching the baseline compiler.

 Implementing the second ISA certainly helped making the architecture cleaner and unveiled two bugs I didn't notice on x86_64.
 It was also pretty interesting to implement instruction encoding, both for [x86_64](https://github.com/dinfuehr/dora/blob/master/src/cpu/x64/asm.rs) and [AArch64](https://github.com/dinfuehr/dora/blob/master/src/cpu/arm64/asm.rs).